Now is probably not the best time to be setting off on a globetrotting bike trip.

 Another long-time classic from Therm-a-Rest, the ProLite has been on the market for literally decades.
 In fact, Therm-a-Rest claim to have singlehandedly invented the self-inflating camping mattress with this product.

 The ProLite has an earned a cult following of veteran users who claim to still be using the same mattress they bought in the ‘90s.
 Durability and reliability is one of the key selling points here.
 If you want a lightweight 3‑season self-inflating mat that you just know will work, get the ProLite (and the lifetime guarantee that comes with it).

 Over the years, Therm-a-Rest have refined the design to make it ever more lightweight and packable, and now claim the current 510g version to be the lightest and most compact camping mattress in its class.

 With an R‑value of 2.4, 2.5cm of thickness and a gently tapered design, this is a streamlined yet high-performance self-inflating pad which will occupy minimal pack space for a mattress in this category.

 The 650g ProLite Plus increases insulation and comfort for 140g of extra weight, with 3.8cm of thickness and an R‑value of 3.2.
 If you’re planning a long-term ride in varying temperatures and you’ve got the pack space for a little more comfort, the tiny extra amount spent on the Plus will very likely pay off.

-- Buy the Therm-a-Rest ProLite Plus in the UK from Amazon, Alpine Trek or Ellis Brigham.
+Buy the Therm-a-Rest ProLite Plus in Canada from MEC.